 Generally, the courts in Iowa see the value in having both parents involved in a child’s upbringing.
 Unfortunately, not all people are fit to be parents.
-If you have concerns about your soon-to-be ex-spouse’s parental abilities or the safety of your children while in their other parent’s care, you may need to seek sole custody.
+You may need to seek sole custody if you have concerns about your soon-to-be ex-spouse’s parental abilities.
+Another reason is you may be concerned about the safety of your children while in their other parent’s care.

 At Arenson Law Group, PC, our compassionate family law attorneys want to hear your story.
 We are committed to advocating for parents and their children.
-If you are a parent going through a divorce, you need a strong and proactive attorney on your side willing to help you fight to protect your children.
+You need a strong and proactive attorney on your side willing to help you fight to protect your children if you are a parent going through a divorce.
 Contact our Cedar Rapid child custody lawyers today at (319) 363-8199 to set up a confidential consultation.

 Iowa’s Child Custody Laws

-Iowa’s laws require that, in child custody matters, the best interest of the child is one of the primary determining factors.
+Iowa’s laws require that, in child custody matters, the child’s best interest is one of the primary determining factors.
 Additionally, the court must consider what custody arrangement gives the child the best opportunity for the most possible emotional and physical contact with both parents after the divorce.
-If the parents can’t agree on what is best for the child, the court will step in and make a determination about what is best for the child.
+The court will intervene if the parents can’t agree on what is best for the child.
+It will determine what is best for the child.
 One of the options is “sole custody.”

 Physical Custody vs. Legal Custody

 Before we delve into what sole custody means, it is crucial to understand the terms used to differentiate types of custody.
-Often, the terms “legal custody” and “physical custody” are used interchangeably.
+The terms “legal custody” and “physical custody” are often used interchangeably.
 However, these two types of custody are quite different.
-If you are seeking sole custody of a child during a divorce, it is vital that you understand the difference between them.
+It is vital that you understand the difference between them if you are seeking sole custody of a child during a divorce.

 Physical custody is granted to the parent with whom the child legally resides.
 Legal custody, on the other hand, grants a parent the right to make crucial decisions for their children.
-These decisions can include medical care, how and where the child will be educated, and what recreational activities the child may participate in.
-A parent can seek sole physical custody and joint legal custody, joint physical custody and sole legal custody, joint physical and legal custody, or they may pursue sole legal and physical custody.
+These decisions can include medical care.
+How and where will the child be educated?
+Plus, what recreational activities may the child participate in.
+A parent can seek sole physical custody and joint legal custody.
+Or they may pursue sole legal and physical custody.

 What Is Sole Custody?

-Sole legal custody means only one parent has the power to make decisions on behalf of their child.
+Sole legal custody means only one parent can decide on their child’s behalf.
 Sole physical custody means the child lives with only one parent rather than splitting their time between the parent’s domiciles.
 The other parent may or may not have visitation rights.

 Iowa judges generally recognize the value of having two productive parents involved in raising a child.
 Commonly, the courts prefer to award joint legal custody to both parents and sole physical custody to one parent.
-This arrangement gives decision-making power to both parents while allowing a child to feel safe in one home environment without worrying about being uprooted every other week or on some other schedule.
+This arrangement gives decision-making power to both parents.
+It allows a child to feel safe in one home environment without worrying about being uprooted every other week or on another schedule.
 The non-custodial parent will typically have visitation rights.
 The non-custodial parent may also have to pay child support to the custodial parent to help provide the child with financial stability.

 How Does a Parent Get Sole Custody?